CodingGarden/faqs/README.md

 I do have a dog!
 His name is Panzer.
 He is a ~4 year old Saint Bernard.
 He weighs about 120+ lbs.
 He is a very good boy, but he is afraid of the stairs, so he will not come down stairs to where I stream.

 I was streaming at an undisclosed location once, and [he did make an appearance](https://clips.twitch.tv/FantasticFreezingCrabBudStar).

-One day I'll setup my stream upstairs and have a dog cam 🐶.

 # Tech Preferences